Digital-Forensics-Discord-Server/LawEnforcementResources/README.md

 * Dash
   * **```XcsNx9hSEqDzFZrBrVViiZ8GhYgndBVyEY```**

+## Android Resources

+### Lock Pattern Wordlist

+[Pattern.7z](https://github.com/Digital-Forensics-Discord-Server/LawEnforcementResources/blob/main/pattern.7z) includes an Android Lock Pattern Wordlist taken from over 15,000 actual cases worked.
+The first 88 patterns should match about 80% of the commonly used lock patterns.
+Special thanks to [Bjoern Kerler](https://github.com/bkerler) for providing this to the DFIR community.

 # Contributing to This Project

 New to GitHub?
 No problem!
 [Here](https://github.com/Digital-Forensics-Discord-Server/GitHubLearningPlayground) is a repo that you can test the below instructions on until you're comfortable to contribute to this repo!